Mitch Schauer: Career

 Besides working in animation, Schauer has also been a book illustrator including comic books (DNAgents, Jonny Quest) children's books such as Pogman.
 He wrote and illustrated the graphic novel Rip M.D., and was the cover artist for Famous Monsters of Filmland (2011).

 Schauer began his career as an animation layout artist before becoming a freelance storyboard artist, producer, and director.
 He directed the intro sequence of Super Friends: The Legendary Super Powers Show and produced the first season of Freakazoid!, for which he won an Emmy Award in 1995.
-Schauer also worked as an assistant storyboard artist for Nickelodeon's The Ren & Stimpy Show, Rocko's Modern Life, and Hey Arnold!.
-In 1997, he created The Angry Beavers for Nickelodeon.
-His daughters, Stacy and Chelsea, voiced the main characters' younger sisters.
+Schauer also worked as an assistant storyboard artist for Nickelodeon's The Ren & Stimpy Show for such episodes as "Stupid Sidekick Union" (along with Rocko's Modern Life writers and future Phineas and Ferb creators Dan Povenmire and Jeff "Swampy" Marsh) and "Pen Pals" with Hey Arnold! creator Craig Bartlett.
+Additionally, Schauer worked as an assistant storyboard artist on both of the Nickelodeon animated shows Rocko's Modern Life and Hey Arnold!.